 HE Course Funding

-Thinking of Studying for a University Level Qualification?
+Thinking of Studying for a Higher Education Qualification?

 You can apply for loans to cover your tuition fees and help towards your living costs.
-The main types of finance available are Tuition Fee Loan, Maintenance Loan and Maintenance Grants & Bursaries.
+The two main types of finance available are a Tuition Fee Loan and a Maintenance Loan and there are other grants available too.

 Tuition Fee Loan

-- Your course must be in the UK and be a First Degree, a Foundation Degree, a Certificate of Higher Education, a Diploma in Higher Education (DipHE), a HNC, a HND or similar
+- Your course must be in the UK and be a HND, HNC a Foundation Degree or a First Degree

 - It must be your first higher education qualification.